 Having heard about the same recommendation a number of times from donors at my previous organisations, I decided to make use of this opportunity to understand what their expectations of grantee collaboration were.

-From the few I talked to I learnt that:-
+From the few grant makers I had conversation with, I was able to learnt that:-

-Grantee collaboration is not about top management knowing each other , having coffee together , saying hello and asking about family but rather taking time to comprehend each others’ program details TOC, scope, funder opportunities, scale and strategy.
+Grantee collaboration is not about top management knowing each other , having coffee together , saying hello and asking about family but rather taking time to comprehend each others’ program details theory of change, project scope, funder opportunities, scale and strategy.
 To them grantee collaboration is synonymous with learning , leveraging data, research , funding opportunities, joint advocacy and maximising impact at ground level.

 Learning, I am part of the Regional Education Learning Initiative for Africa (RELI) that brings together a number of Education nonprofits supported by Wellspring Philanthropies in East Africa and beyond.
 These organisations periodically interact to align their goals, benchmark on accessible resources, networks and research, attend each others’ training events and much more .
-Other organisations like Spark Microgrants are adopting a community of practice culture intended to give platform for organisations with related goals to support each other improve them ,reflect, learn and strategize and improve to maximise impact.
+Other organisations like Spark Microgrants are adopting a community of practice culture intended to give platform for organisations with related goals to support each other , they reflect on practices, learn and strategize together to maximise impact.

 If you come to think of it, collaboration provides a firm base for advocacy and policy influence.
-In Africa Governments and policy makers listen to numbers, evidence and resources and this can only be mobilised if people collaborate for the same agenda.
+In Africa Governments and policy makers listen to numbers, data based evidence and availability of resources.
+Often times these requirements can only be met or mobilised if people collaborate for the same agenda.

-Grantees also have loads of researched data collected through baselines, midlines and end line surveys that has been shelved for years yet others are still going to the same areas and beneficiaries to ask the same questions.
+Grantees also have loads of researched data collected through baselines, midlines and end line surveys.
+This data may actually be shelved for years yet other organisations are still going to the same areas and beneficiaries to ask the same questions.
 Only true collaboration can help save these resources, save beneficiaries the frustration and allow grantees to share the readily available data.
-The current gap in data sharing is so huge that it hurts development processes and hinder policy development as advocacy is thus limited.
+The current gap in data sharing is so huge that it hurts developmental processes and hinders policy development as advocacy is thus limited.

 Collaboration is key to leveraging opportunities.
 In this world where most donors reject unsolicited proposals, who is going to be your reference if your organisation works in isolation.
 Start thinking of the many calls for joint proposals today and strategize now.